syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ### Customize special time region appearance using DataTemplateSelector

-You can customize the time region appearance by using the `TimeRegionTemplate` property of `TimelineView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler time region by using the `TimeRegionTemplate.` It lets to choose a different data template for each time region, customizing the appearance of a particular time region based on certain conditions.
+You can customize the time region appearance by using the `TimeRegionTemplate` property of `TimelineView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler time region by using the `TimeRegionTemplate.` It allows you to choose a different data template for each time region, as well as customize the appearance of a particular time region based on certain conditions.

 {% tabs %}
 {% highlight xaml %}